 Geospatial data is available in a nested json array, let's flatten that

-create or replace table vhol_stations as with -- Extract the station data s as (select v:station_id::number station_id, v:region_id::number region_id, v:name::string station_name, v:lat::float station_lat, v:lon::float station_lon, st_point(station_lon, station_lat) station_geo, v:station_type::string station_type, v:capacity::number station_capacity, v:rental_methods rental_methods from vhol_spatial_data where type = 'station'), -- Extract the region data r as (select v:region_id::number region_id, v:name::string region_name from vhol_spatial_data where type = 'region'), -- Extract the neighborhood data n as (select v:properties.neighborhood::string nhood_name, v:properties.borough::string borough_name, to_geography(v:geometry) nhood_geo from vhol_spatial_data where type = 'neighborhood') -- Join it all together using a spatial join select station_id, station_name, station_lat, station_lon, station_geo, station_type, station_capacity, rental_methods, region_name, nhood_name, borough_name, nhood_geo from s inner join r on s.region_id = r.region_id left outer join n on st_contains(n.nhood_geo, s.station_geo); -- Query station data select * from vhol_stations;
+create or replace table vhol_stations as with -- extract the station data s as (select v:station_id::string station_id, v:region_id::number region_id, v:name::string station_name, v:lat::float station_lat, v:lon::float station_lon, st_point(station_lon, station_lat) station_geo, v:station_type::string station_type, v:capacity::number station_capacity, v:rental_methods rental_methods, v:legacy_id::string legacy_station_id -- introduced this because citibyke has changed the station_id from numeric to string from vhol_spatial_data where type = 'station'), r as (select v:region_id::number region_id, v:name::string region_name from vhol_spatial_data where type = 'region'), -- extract the neighborhood data n as (select v:properties.neighborhood::string nhood_name, v:properties.borough::string borough_name, to_geography(v:geometry) nhood_geo from vhol_spatial_data where type = 'neighborhood') -- join it all together using a spatial join select station_id, legacy_station_id, station_name, station_lat, station_lon, station_geo, station_type, station_capacity, rental_methods, region_name, nhood_name, borough_name, nhood_geo from s inner join r on s.region_id = r.region_id left outer join n on st_contains(n.nhood_geo, s.station_geo); -- Query station data select * from vhol_stations limit 10;

 Let's combine trip data with geospatial to identify popular routes

-create or replace view vhol_trips_stations_vw as ( with t as (select * from vhol_trips_vw), ss as (select * from vhol_stations), es as (select * from vhol_stations) select t.tripid, starttime, endtime, duration, start_station_id, ss.station_name start_station, ss.region_name start_region, ss.borough_name start_borough, ss.nhood_name start_nhood, ss.station_geo start_geo, ss.station_lat start_lat, ss.station_lon start_lon, ss.nhood_geo start_nhood_geo, end_station_id, es.station_name end_station, es.region_name end_region, es.borough_name end_borough, es.nhood_name end_nhood, es.station_geo end_geo, es.station_lat end_lat, es.station_lon end_lon, es.nhood_geo end_nhood_geo, bikeid, bike_type, dob, gender, member_type, payment, payment_type, payment_num from t left outer join ss on start_station_id = ss.station_id left outer join es on end_station_id = es.station_id); select * from vhol_trips_stations_vw limit 200;
+create or replace view vhol_trips_stations_vw as ( with t as (select * from vhol_trips_vw), ss as (select * from vhol_stations), es as (select * from vhol_stations) select t.tripid, starttime, endtime, duration, start_station_id, ss.station_name start_station, ss.region_name start_region, ss.borough_name start_borough, ss.nhood_name start_nhood, ss.station_geo start_geo, ss.station_lat start_lat, ss.station_lon start_lon, ss.nhood_geo start_nhood_geo, end_station_id, es.station_name end_station, es.region_name end_region, es.borough_name end_borough, es.nhood_name end_nhood, es.station_geo end_geo, es.station_lat end_lat, es.station_lon end_lon, es.nhood_geo end_nhood_geo, bikeid, bike_type, dob, gender, member_type, payment, payment_type, payment_num from t left outer join ss on start_station_id = ss.legacy_station_id left outer join es on end_station_id = es.legacy_station_id and ss.station_name is not null); select * from vhol_trips_stations_vw limit 200;

 create or replace view vhol_trips_stations_weather_vw as ( select t.*, temp_avg_c, temp_avg_f, wind_dir, wind_speed_mph, wind_speed_kph from vhol_trips_stations_vw t left outer join vhol_weather_vw w on date_trunc('day', starttime) = observation_date); -- let's review the integrated data view select START_STATION,END_STATION,TEMP_AVG_C,WIND_SPEED_KPH from vhol_trips_stations_weather_vw limit 10;